MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/info-protect-client.md

         More information about the **Reset** option:

         - You do not have to be a local administrator to use this option and this action is not logged in the Event Viewer.
-You can identify a reset action by using the log file, **%localappdata%\Local\Microsoft\MSIP\logs\ipdiag.ipclog**.
-Open this file with a text editor, such as Notepad, and then search for the following string `<get_ResetConfigurationCommand>`.

         - Unless files are locked, this action deletes all the files in **%localappdata%\Microsoft\MSIPC**, which is where client certificates and rights management templates are stored.
 It does not delete the Azure Information Protection policy, or the client log files, or sign out the user.